jpniederer/Dev-eryday/_posts/2019-1-20-Weekly-Update-January-14-20.markdown

 ---
 layout: post
 title:  "Weekly Update: January 14 - 20, 2019"
-date: 2019-1-20 22:00:00 +0000
+date: 2019-1-20 28:35:00 +0000
 categories: Dev-eryday
 ---

 I finished up *[Refactoring: Improving the Design of Existing Code (2nd Edition)][rf2]* by Martin Fowler this week.
 It's amazing how many refactoring methods that Fowler has been able to catalog and explain so eloquently.
 He's a true master of the craft of software development.
-Each refactoring includes an example and a description of when, why, and why not to use to the refactoring.
+Each refactoring includes an example and a description of when, why, and why not to use the refactoring.
 An interesting thing about the book is that it uses JavaScript as the language for all code examples.
-It's rare to see a general software engineering book like this JavaScript.
-This may start a trend for future.
+It's rare to see a general software engineering book like this use JavaScript.
+This may set a trend of seeing more JavaScript in future books.
 Though a fair amount of the refactorings were familiar, I will definitely be revisiting many of the refactorings in the weeks ahead.
-I want to build some muscle memory around a lot of these.
+I want to build some muscle memory around a lot of these techniques.
+Be comfortable with many of these refactorings can help improve the quality of many code bases.

+There's an article I read this week that I have to share.
+There was an iOS developer who shared a story of having six job interviews at six high-profile Bay area software companies in six business days.
+All six interviews yielded job offers.
+Here's a [link][intp] to the post.
+It's a must read in my opinion.
+The six companies were: LinkedIn, Yelp, Apple, Amazon, Facebook, and Google.
+It's an impressive feat to get a job offer at any of these companies, let alone all of them.
+I've practiced for technical interviews before, but I've never actually participated in one at any of these companies.
+It'd be a fun challenge to go through the "gauntlet" like this at some point.
+For some supplemental reading about the post, check out the comments over at [HackerNews][inthn].

 ## Finished